Shaga-Matula/guitar-licks/README.md

   - Issue:- Geting low score on landing page.
   - Fix :- Change background image to black and white.
   - Fix :- Reduce size of images by Tiny PNG.
+  - Fix :- Convery all images to webp using convertio.co.

   <figure>
   <img src="assets/images/lh-index.png" width=200>